Package 'giscoR'

 Description

-This function will store your cache_dir path on your local machine and would load it for future sessions.
-Type Sys.getenv("GISCO_CACHE_DIR") to find your cached path.
+Stores your cache_dir path on your local machine and loads it in future sessions.
+Use Sys.getenv("GISCO_CACHE_DIR") or gisco_detect_cache_dir() to find your cached path.

 Usage